NeXt-Warning-System/documentation/xws-contact-api/research/contact has single language.md

 ### Known limitations

 We have only looked at fully registered contacts - due to data anonymity, we cannot see individual contacts added via our opt-in service.
+However, all opt-in customers are only registered in English as we don't know their language preference.

 ## Results